The effects of the pandemic across the state are starting to show up in the data.

 Besides education and health services, the top industries around the state in terms of employment include trade, transportation, and utilities; leisure and hospitality; manufacturing; construction; farm employment; and professional and business services.
 The one significant difference between the regions is the high employment in the professional and business services in the entirely urban group of counties (Table 1).

 Another notable characteristic of employment in rural regions is the number of non-employers and self-employed.
-The state’s most rural regions have a higher percentage of these entities in relation to total jobs compared to more urban regions (Figure 11).
+The state’s most rural regions have a higher percentage of these entities in relation to total jobs compared to more urban regions (Figure 10).
 It’s particularly high in northern counties, where non-employers and self-employed can represent 12% to 18% of total jobs.
-The highest percentage is in Hubbard and Cook County with 18% (Figure 12).
+The highest percentage is in Hubbard, Cass, Sherburne and Cook counties with 18% (Figure 11).

 Lower wages but lower cost of living